You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Use Google Drive, Dropbox, or similar when:

-Example: A SaaS startup sharing their product roadmap with a new hire, or a founder sending their pitch deck to a warm intro contact who they fully trust.
+Example: A SaaS company sharing their product roadmap with a new hire, or a company sending their pitch deck to a warm intro contact who they fully trust.
 Google Drive is fine here.

-Example: A pre-Series A startup preparing for fundraising shares a data room with 8 VC firms.
-They can see which firms are actively reviewing, which documents get the most attention, and who's gone cold - without sending a single follow-up email.
+A pre-Series A startup shares a data room with 8 VC firms simultaneously.
+They can see which firms are actively reviewing, which documents get the most attention, and who's gone quiet without sending a single follow-up email.

 Scenario 1: Sharing a pitch deck with one warm investor intro